oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

     open
 ```

 Each status is mutually exclusive - only one status is valid for a particular vulnerability at a particular time.
 As the vulnerability ages, a party's involvement could move from state to state.
 However, in many cases, a document producer may choose not to issue CSAF documents at each state, or simply omit this element altogether.
-It is recommended, however, that vendors that issue CSAF documents indicating an open or in-progress involvement should eventually expect to issue a document containing one of the statuses `disputed` or `completed` as the latest one.
+It is recommended, however, that vendors that issue CSAF documents indicating an open or in-progress involvement SHOULD eventually expect to issue a document containing one of the statuses `disputed` or `completed` as the latest one.

 > The two vulnerability involvement status states, `contact_attempted` and `not_contacted` are intended for use by document producers other than vendors (such as research or coordinating entities).